MahmudulAlam/Subitizing/README.md

-<h2 align="center">Subitizing</h2>
+<h2 align="center">Subitizing 🍂</h2>
 <!-- 🍂 -->
 <p align="justify">
 <b>Question:</b> How many stars are there? 🌟🌟🌟 How about now? 🌟🌟🌟🌟🌟🌟🌟 Certainly, we can answer the first question without explicitly counting each star, and intuitively by looking at the stars all at once we can confidently say there are 3 stars.
 However, answering the second question was not as much instantaneous and obvious as the first one.
 What we experienced is called subitizing, the ability to recognize small counts nearly instantaneously (Kaufman et al. 1949).
 In other words, as the number of items increases their instantaneous countability decreases.
-However much easy and intuitive this is to a human, recent work has demonstrated that a simple convolutional neural network (CNN) failed to perform subitizing.
+However easy and intuitive this is to a human, recent work has demonstrated that a simple convolutional neural network (CNN) failed to perform subitizing.
 In this work, following the footsteps of prior cognitive science (CogSci) research, we developed a loss function that improves network subitization ability not only of CNNs but also of vision transformers (ViTs).
 </p>

 <p align="justify">